 Consider financially oriented positions with clubs, organizations, and the student government association on your campus to demonstrate an interest in financially oriented tasks.

-Students targeting sales must develop and showcase strong interpersonal skills, perseverance, and a competitive nature.
+Students targeting sales must develop and showcase strong interpersonal skills, perseverance, and competitive nature.
 Pursue leadership positions on campus where a student takes responsibility to influence peers to action, or start and promote a student business, or volunteer to help campus development officers with your college’s fundraising efforts.

 Trading requires quick judgments and outstanding number-crunching skills.
-Participate in investment challenges online and on campus to demonstrate an interest in financial markets.
+Participate in investment challenges online and on-campus to demonstrate an interest in financial markets.

 Research Options Well in Advance

-There are a broad range of options to consider in the financial serves sector and students should begin researching these discrete areas early on in their college career.
+There is a broad range of options to consider in the financial serves sector and students should begin researching these discrete areas early on in their college career.
 After reading about these fields, students should conduct informational interviews with professionals performing roles of interest to learn more.